TOAST-DOCS/API-Gateway/en/api-guide-v1.0.md

 ### API Key

-* Validate that the API Key is valid when calling the API, and verify whether the usage of the specified usage plan has been exceeded.
+* Validates that the API Key is valid when calling the API, and verify whether the usage of the specified usage plan has been exceeded.
 * It can be set in the root (/) resource path and the resource method.